rozek/dommali/README.md

 ### <a name="notes-on-waitFor">waitFor</a> ###

 `waitFor (...anchoredEventsOrTimeout:(string|number)[])` returns a promise which resolves as soon as one of the given `anchoredEvents` has been received or the number of milliseconds given by a `Timeout` have passed. `waitFor` has to be invoked as a method on (one or multiple) `dommali` elements as it dynamically registers and unregisters event handlers on these elements.

-In an asynchronous function, `waitFor` is a simple approach to wait for the arrival of an event
+In an asynchronous function, `waitFor` is a simple approach to wait for the arrival of an event (as shown in the following example):

 ```
 const $ = dommali // make "dommali" calls look like "jQuery" ones